decentraland/documentation/content/creator/worlds/about.md

 Keep the following in mind:

 - The wallet signing the deployment must own the Decentraland NAME specified in the `scene.json` file
-- The total size of the scene must be less or equal to 100 MB
+- The total size of the scene must be less or equal to 100 Mb
 - The scene has no parcel limitations (since January 2023)

 Some of the Worlds deployed to the Foundation's Worlds Content Server may be eligible for being listed in Decentraland Places.
 See [eligibility criteria]({{< ref "/content/creator/places/faq.md#worlds" >}}) for more details.